 Modern Times with Alan Chapman

 Join Alan Chapman in exploring great musical works from the past 100 years.
 Modern Times features music by acknowledged classical masters as well as emerging composers of merit.

 Weekdays, 6-10 am

-Get your day started with Maggie Clennon Reberg as she brings you lots of great classical music–and some classical fun–on the Off to School Request at 7:15am, The Blind Date Mystery in History at 8:30am, and Mozart in the Morning to kick off the workday at 9am.
-Plus at 7:45am she’ll help perk up your brain with the Morning Mindbender Quiz.
+Get your day started with Maggie Clennon Reberg as she brings you lots of great classical music–and some classical fun–on the Classical California Morning Shout-Out at 7:15am, the Mystery in History at 7:45am, and Mozart in the Morning to kick off the workday at 9am.

 Mozart in the Morning